Rokiis1/roadmap/api_fundamentals/api_fundamentals.md

 ![What are APIs](./assets/images/what_are_apis.png)

 In this interaction, the client does not need to know how the system is implemented internally.
-It only needs to know how to send a request and how to interpret the response.
+It only needs to know how to communicate with the API.

-An API acts as a boundary between systems.
-It defines what is accessible and how that access happens.

-At a fundamental level, APIs are built around a **request–response cycle**, where data flows between a client and a server in a predictable way.
+At a fundamental level, this communication follows a **request–response pattern**.

+A client sends a request to the API, asking for data or triggering an action.
+The API processes that request and returns a response with the result, which may include data, confirmation of an action or information about an error.

+This is the most common way APIs work, especially in web applications.

+However, not all API communication follows exactly the same pattern.
+Some systems use persistent connections such as **WebSockets** for real-time updates, while others use event-driven approaches such as **webhooks**, where data is sent when a specific event occurs.

+At this stage, it is enough to understand that request–response is the most common API interaction model.
+Other communication patterns are explored later.

+To make this interaction possible, APIs expose defined access points.

+These access points represent specific operations that the client can use to interact with the system.
+Each access point corresponds to a particular action or type of data.

+Depending on the API design, these access points may be represented in different ways, such as multiple endpoints, a single entry point or other structured interfaces.

+From the clients perspective, interacting with an API means choosing the appropriate access point, sending a request and receiving a response.

+Even though the internal processing may involve multiple steps such as validation, business logic or communication with other systems, this complexity is hidden behind the API.

 You can think of an API as a contract.

-It defines what requests can be made, what data is expected and what responses will be returned.
+It defines how a client can interact with a system, what requests can be made and what responses can be expected.

-To make this interaction possible, APIs expose specific access points where requests can be sent.
-These access points are known as **endpoints**.

-However, APIs are not all designed in the same way.

 Different approaches organize how communication happens between systems.
 These approaches are known as API styles and are explored later.